 Swoveralls are the ultimate level of comfort while also being kind to our planet, using 100% organic cotton and recycled polyester.
 You can easily find the perfect fit with these adjustable straps.
 Inside the zipper front, bib pocket to store your valuables safely.
 Zipper fly for the guys, kangaroo front bib pocket and deep side pockets for everything else.

 Lightweight, breathable, cozy fabric for ultimate comfort and style.
 Functional internal front pocket with zipper closure on front bib.

 Kyle founded his New York-based startup and produced the original Swoveralls in 2017.
 A percentage of the net profits is donated by Kyle to Urban Pathways and the Israel Lacrosse Association.

 |$500,000 for 3.5%||$500,000 for 12% + advisory shares||Mark Cuban|

 Spare is a company that offers a virtual ATM network that is cheaper, more secure and more convenient than traditional ATMs.
 This mobile solution allows consumers to connect their bank account to the Spare app.

-The user enters the amount of cash needed.
-GPS directions to the nearest registered shop and a one-time PIN are provided.
-After the PIN is shown to the shopkeeper, money is given to the user.
-Businesses are paid by SPARE to be a registered shop and benefit from increased foot traffic.
+After the user enters the amount of cash needed, a one-time PIN is provided, along with the GPS directions to the nearest registered shop.
+Money is given to the user after the PIN is shown to the shopkeeper.
+Businesses are paid by SPARE to be a registered shops and benefit from increased foot traffic.

 |$400,000 for 10%||$400.000 for 25%||Barbara Corcoran|